tautaus/spring-petclinic/readme.md

 ## Run Jenkins in a Docker Container Connected to the Custom Network

 1. **Build the Jenkins Docker image using the provided `Dockerfile.jenkins`**:
-    - Make sure you have the `Dockerfile.jenkins` in your `jenkins` directory.
+    - Ensure you have the `Dockerfile.jenkins` in your `jenkins` directory.
     - Run the following command:
     ```bash
     docker build -t custom-jenkins -f Dockerfile.jenkins ./jenkins